AkibSiddiki/AkibSiddiki/README.md

-- 🔭 I’m currently working on a News App on Flutter for iOS and Android, and a dynamic web project using Laravel.
 - 🌱 I’m currently learning vue.js
 - 👯 I’m looking to collaborate to make a dart package to publish.
 - 🤔 I’m looking forward to helping new developers to learn Flutter and Laravel.